cjerochim/netlifycms-test/content/home.md

   - description: Grumpy cat is an American celebrity cat known for her grumpy appearance.
     name: Grumpy cat (Tardar Sauce)
 ---
-This is new new content area
+This is new new content area with new content